GLOBAL ECONOMY-Service sectors strengthen globally, but slow in U.S.

 unemployment fell to within a whisker of its 7 percent target.

-number of hours worked, in order to gauge the right time to
+and the number of hours worked, in order to gauge the right time

 "For the Bank of England, increasing evidence of a